What is Intellectual Property Law?

 Patent drafting and filing services

 The goal in a patent application is to provide a full, clear, exact description of the invention in a way that particularly points out and distinctly identifies what the inventor believes he or she has invented and wants protection to cover.
-Besides being the most important document in the entire patent registration process, is also considered to be one of the most complex document needing expertise in technical and legal fields.
+Besides being the most important document in the entire patent registration process, is also considered to be one of the most complex documents needing expertise in technical and legal fields.
 The patent drafting/writing specification contains the aspects of the invention such as field of invention, background, summary, detailed description, patent drawings, abstract and patent claims for which protection is sought.

-Challenges in drafting a patent application?
+Challenges in drafting a patent application

 A very important aspect of patent drafting is, knowing how best to describe the invention and all aspects of the invention so as to maximize the likelihood of obtaining a patent while minimizing roadblocks and pitfalls that lurk for practically every invention.